-- Attention to sentence-level issues.
+- Careful spell-checking.
+This includes checking the spelling of names. - Attention to sentence-level issues.
 Be especially attentive to sentence boundaries, subject-verb agreement, punctuation, and pronoun referents. - You can also attend, at this stage, to matters of style.

 Remember to get started on a writing assignment early so that you complete the first draft well before the due date, allowing you needed time for genuine revision and careful editing.